-Something we get asked a lot is “do record players need speakers?”
-Although all record players need speakers to play music, there is a lot more you should know know before spending your money to avoid disappointment!
+Something we get asked a lot is “do record players need speakers?” and although all record players need speakers to play music, there is a lot more you should know know before spending your money to avoid disappointment!

-Yes, all record players need speakers to work but some come with speakers built-in.
+Yes, all record players need speakers to play audio but some come with speakers built-in.
 This means you don’t have to buy and connect your own speakers.
-Many modern record players have built-in speakers but almost all of them are sold at less than $300 as they tend to offer lower quality sound than standalone speakers.
+Many modern record players under $300 have built-in speakers but their quality is usually far worse than using your own speakers.

-Whether you need speakers or just want to use better ones, you will need to know what speakers are compatible first (especially when buying a record player or speakers as a gift!)
+Whether you need to buy speakers or just want to use better ones, you need to know the type of speakers your record player is compatible with first (especially when buying as a gift!)

 What You NEED To Know Before Buying Speakers For A Record Player